Tests required before surgical sperm retrieval

 Men who lack any sperm in their semen, even after having clear tubes in their testicles, have an underlying problem with the process of sperm production.
 It is very less likely that sperm are present in large numbers, so the sperm retrieval through surgical techniques required are more invasive.

 - Microdissection TESE.
-It is a similar technique using a micro dissecting microscope that is used to remove the tissue through pinpoint.
-This procedure is helpful as it causes less damage to the structure inside the testicle,and thus have very less side effects like problems with blood supply by cutting with tiny blood.
+It is a similar technique using a micro dissecting microscope that is used to remove the tissue through a pinpoint.
+This procedure is helpful as it causes less damage to the structure inside the testicle, and thus has very less side effects like problems with blood supply by cutting with tiny blood.
 It can also enhance the number of sperm that are to be retrieved.